ALLTERCO/cc3200tool/README.md

 A small tool to write files in TI's CC3200 SimpleLink (TM) filesystem.

-Copyright (C) 2016 Allterco Robotics
+Copyright (C) 2016-2020 Allterco Robotics

+**NO LONGER ACTIVELY MAINTAINED HERE**

+*Forks with CC3220 support exist, but not sure which one works best. @mon has adopted support for CC3200, go to https://github.com/mon/cc3200tool*

 ![](https://img.shields.io/badge/license-GPL_2-green.svg "License")